Blog

-Having worked in admissions for over two decades, I have read thousands of activity descriptions for medical school and related healthcare fields.
+Having worked in admissions for more than two decades, I have read thousands of experience and activity descriptions from applicants to medical schools and schools in healthcare-related fields.
 Some candidates seem to view this element of their application as less important than their personal statement, writing only cursory descriptions of their tasks.
-Other applicants fill out only a few of their activity descriptions, leaving the admissions committees to wonder what they did with the rest of their time.
+This “job description” approach only tells admissions committees what the job entailed, not how well (or how poorly) the applicant performed.
+Other applicants fill out only a few of their activity descriptions, leaving admissions committees to wonder what they did with the rest of their time.

 Although this part of the application might not seem all that significant, your activity descriptions can actually make or break your chances of acceptance.
-Descriptions that are confusing and difficult to read, that are superficial or cliched, or that reveal impatience, bitterness, or another equally negative emotion will not impress the admissions reader.
+Descriptions that are confusing and difficult to read, that are superficial or overly cliched, or that reveal impatience, bitterness, or another equally negative emotion will not impress the admissions reader.
 I recently worked with a reapplicant who wrote that working in a dermatology office had taught her that she did not want to specialize in dermatology.
-While this is an important revelation, it is not necessarily one you want to share with admissions committee members – some of whom might be dermatologists!
+While this was an important personal revelation, it is not necessarily one that the applicant needed to share with admissions committee members – some of whom might be dermatologists!

 1. Where did you work or volunteer? (one sentence)

-While there’s no need to describe the mission of such well-known organizations as the Red Cross or MEDLIFE, others might benefit from some context, and diving straight into your responsibilities might be confusing without such clarification.
+While there’s no need to describe the mission of such well-known organizations as the Red Cross or MEDLIFE, others might benefit from some context – and diving straight into your responsibilities might be confusing without such clarification.
 So, briefly introduce the organization or company.
 Describe its location, mission, type, and any other relevant details.
 For example, is it a Level 1 trauma hospital?
 A nonprofit organization?
+A student-run club?
 Give the adcom a succinct and easy-to-understand, one-sentence introduction to the place you worked or volunteered.

 Example: ABC is a volunteer-run free clinic serving Mytown’s Hispanic community.